heftyy/paste-history/README.md

-Simple application keeping track of your copy-paste history
+Simple application for keeping track of your copy-paste history
 ======

 toolchains tested: